All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does exercise during semaglutide treatment prevent bone loss?

-Exercise does not completely prevent weight loss-related bone loss, but it significantly attenuates it.
+Exercise doesn't completely prevent weight loss-related bone loss, but it significantly attenuates it.
 Resistance training is the most effective modality because it directly loads the skeleton and preserves lean mass.
 Studies of diet-plus-exercise weight loss show 30 to 50% less BMD decline compared to diet-only approaches.
 We strongly recommend resistance training for all semaglutide-treated patients.

 Conclusion